Call now

 What You Need to Know About Castle Rock’s Drug Possession Laws

-In Colorado, drug possession is prosecuted under CRS 18-18-403.5.
+In Colorado, unlawful possession of a controlled substance is prosecuted under CRS 18-18-403.5.
 A drug possession charge in Castle Rock can range from a minor misdemeanor to a serious felony, depending on the circumstances.
 Some key factors that determine the severity of the charge include:

 • Drug type – Marijuana, cocaine, meth, heroin, and hallucinogens all have different penalties.
 Possession of most hard drugs like cocaine or heroin is a felony, even for small amounts.